kiranshashiny/Calculating-Moving-Average-in-C/README.md

-# Calculating-Percentage_a_Stock moved in 15 days.
+# Calculating-%% Percentage_a_Stock moved in 15 days.
 C Program

 Simple program - that reads an external file containing the close of a certain stock, and compares one trade at a time from last 15 days to now and determines if the stock is moving up and tells me the percentage.